One Book - One Lincoln - 2014

 As always, you can also still vote via traditional paper forms at each library location.

 Votes will be taken from May 26th through July 25th, 2014 in all formats.
-The winning title will be announced in September, along with a slate of special events/activities and opportunities for readers to gather and discuss the selected title.
+The winning title will be announced on September 2nd, along with a slate of special events/activities and opportunities for readers to gather and discuss the selected title.

 Earlier this year, we accepted your nominations for our twelfth annual One Book - One Lincoln title, via drop boxes at all the libraries and here on this Web site.
 All of your suggestions were forwarded to a special One Book - One Lincoln committee, comprised of representatives throughout the community, which evaluated all the 194 nominated titles to choose the group of three finalists below -- two novels, one non-fiction title.
 This group of finalists was announced at a live event, sponsored by the Foundation for Lincoln City Libraries, at The Mill in the Haymarket on May 26th, as well as on the library web site.
 This year, you can attend preview discussions of the three finalists and vote (through July 25th, both online and at the libraries) for which book you'd like to see as this year's selected One Book - One Lincoln title.
 In the meantime, the libraries have ordered additional copies of all of these titles, and we encourage you to read any or all of the three finalists and watch the Lincoln Journal Star, Facebook and this web site for further developments on One Book - One Lincoln - 2014.